Mixed-reality-optical-imaging/holo-LDM/README.md

-# holo-LLDM
+# holo-LDM
 # The code and dataset are currently being organized and will be uploaded soon.

-A pytorch implementation of the label-to-3D hologram model **holo-LLDM**, powered by the [Latent Diffusion]([https://github.com/CompVis/stable-diffusion](https://github.com/CompVis/latent-diffusion/tree/main)).
+A pytorch implementation of the label-to-3D hologram model **holo-LDM**, powered by the [Latent Diffusion]([https://github.com/CompVis/stable-diffusion](https://github.com/CompVis/latent-diffusion/tree/main)).